Eugene-Melbourne/-HTTP_client-/README.md

 * All JSON payloads have been returned as associative arrays
 * Send custom HTTP headers
 * Erroneous HTTP response codes (e.g. 4xx, 5xx) throw an exception
+* Any JSON conversion errors throw an exception

 #### Example of use